 I’m sure we all love the occasional massage…. someone else to find the tension points in your body and release the knots that keeps our muscles from functioning as well as they should.
 However, our pocketbooks don’t love the hefty price tag that comes with getting a massage as often as we need.
-Instead, I have a cheap and easy way to get your daily massage.
+Instead, I have a cheap and easy way to get your daily massage by using a roll technique.
 It costs a one-time fee of about $25, and will take up 10 minutes of your time at home.

 One of the easiest ways to achieve “tension release” in a particular muscle is by doing something called foam rolling.
 The technical term for this technique is called “self-myofascial release”.
 The name is quite descriptive, as it actually describes the act of releasing your fascia on your own.
 Think of it this way: when you have a knot in a muscle, it creates a shortening of the muscle, which then decreases the efficiency of that particular muscle.
 A tight muscle can affect joint positions.
 It can also create pain around the joint due to the fact that other, less efficient muscles, are taking over for the muscle that isn’t doing its job.